brandonchartier/foreward/readme.md

     => {2}

 ### reject
-Like filter, but the new list is composed of all the items which fail the function's test.
+Like `filter`, but the new list is composed of all the items which fail the function's test.

     reject(function(x) return even(x) end, {1, 2, 3})
     => {1, 3}